Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Summary and discussion

-In general, the non-conservative extension of the emt-model \citep{hamers2021multiple} is independent of the AML-parameter $\gamma$, and generally yields orbital widening and eccentricity growth.
+In general, the nonconservative extension of the emt model \citep{2021MNRAS.502.4479H} is independent of the AML-parameter $\gamma$, and generally yields orbital widening and eccentricity growth.
 Specifically, for $\beta \lesssim 0.1$, the orbit widens and becomes more eccentric for any $0.1 \leq q \leq 10$ and $ 0.01 \leq e \leq 0.99$, so results obtained with this framework \citep[e.g.,][]{2022ApJ...925..178H,2022MNRAS.517.2111P,2024arXiv241214022P} should be interpreted accordingly.
 The $\delta$-function model \citep{2007ApJ...667.1170S, 2009ApJ...702.1387S} idealizes MT as an impulsive burst localized at periastron, but hydrodynamical simulations show that even highly eccentric systems do not asymptotically approach the $\delta$-function approximation \citep{2017MNRAS.467.3556B}.
-Moreover, for systems that initiate MT at low eccentricity, or systems that evolve through a stage with low eccentricity (as we expect them to do, e.g., Fig.~\ref{fig:isot_re_diff_models}), alternative models are required at to prevent unphysical negative eccentricities.
+Moreover, for systems that initiate MT at low eccentricity, or systems that evolve through a stage with low eccentricity (as we expect them to do, e.g., Fig.~\ref{fig:isot_re_diff_models}), alternative models are required to prevent unphysical negative eccentricities.
 For example, \cite{2025ApJ...983...39R} transition from the $\delta$-function to the classical RLOF model when $e \leq 0.05$.
 However, enforcing $e = 0$ eliminates any MT contribution to eccentricity evolution.
-Finally, the treatment of orbital AM momentum based on the $\delta$-function model is different, as the equations do not conserve orbital AM momentum in the limit of conservative MT (see Sect.
-7.3 in \hyperref[paperI]{Paper~I}).
-The GeMT framework addresses these issues by providing a unified treatment of conservative and non-conservative MT across arbitrary eccentricities.
+Lastly and above all, the $\delta$-function model \citep{2007ApJ...667.1170S} as applied in the literature does not conserve orbital AM momentum in the limit of conservative MT (see Sect.
+7.3 and Appendix D in \citetalias{2025arXiv250905243P}).\footnote{We resolve this issue by presenting a new set of equations that conserve orbital AM in the limit of conservative MT under a $\delta$-function MT rate centered at periapsis.
+Nevertheless, the normalized $\delta$-function model can still lead to negative eccentricities, highlighting that this behavior is inherent to the model.} The GeMT framework addresses these issues by providing a unified treatment of conservative and nonconservative MT across arbitrary eccentricities.